Foundation for Environmental Education: FEE's Global Forest Fund

 As an organisation promoting sustainable development, FEE established the Global Forest Fund to offset CO_{2} emissions from travel.
 This non-profit fund invests 90% of its income directly into tree planting and other CO_{2} compensation efforts that are combined with environmental education activities.

 Young Reporters for the Environment

 Young Reporters for the Environment is a programme of the foundation.
 An international network of youth in more than 25 countries, it promotes solutions to environmental issues through investigative journalism.

 At the national level, participants choose local environmental issues to investigate, with the goal of communicating relevant information and solutions to the general public.
 The students carry out real journalistic enquiries and report their findings in the form of an article, photograph/photographic essay or video.

 An international competition is also held annually.

-Programs
+Programmes

 The Foundation for Environmental Education is a non-governmental, non-profit organisation promoting sustainable development through environmental education, and is active in five programmes: